 BSpEx (Education), Grad.Dip Tchng (Secondary), PGrad.Dip.SprtMngt (Coaching) MSpEx (Coaching), PhD

-Dr. Lana McCarthy has 10 years of experience teaching within the Health and Physical Education sector, including as a registered Physical Education and Health teacher in New Zealand.
+Dr. Lana McCarthy has 13 years of experience teaching within the Health and Physical Education sector, including as a registered Physical Education and Health teacher in New Zealand.
 She has also been a Regional Sports Advisor for Sport Manawatu in which her key role was to maximise the participation and involvement of all school students in the Manawatu region by working with schools and school personnel to enhance the quality of the sporting experience.
+She has been an Assistant Lecturer in Physical Education at Massey University in New Zealand, and is currently a Lecturer in PDHPE.

-She graduated with a Doctorate of Philosophy in May, 2019, where the purpose of her research was to investigate team culture, leadership, and coaching styles, and the ways in which captains and coaches have constructed the culture within the Silver Ferns Netball team, the first study of its kind in New Zealand Dr McCarthy’s research findings are going to be made into a book, The Silver Ferns:Leadership & Legacy, due to be released early 2020 via Massey University Publishers.
+Dr McCarthy graduated with a Doctorate of Philosophy in May, 2019, where the purpose of her research was to investigate team culture, leadership, and coaching styles, and the ways in which captains and coaches have constructed the culture within the Silver Ferns Netball team, the first study of its kind in New Zealand Dr McCarthy’s research findings have also been published in a book titled: The Will to Win: New Zealand netball greats on team culture and leadership.

 2013-2019 - Senior Tutor/Assistant Lecturer in Physical Education, Massey University, New Zealand.
 Taught into the following degrees: